Advocate Aurora Health

 Advocate Aurora Health (AAH) was a non-profit, faith-based hospital network with dual headquarters located in Milwaukee, Wisconsin, and Downers Grove, Illinois.
 In 2021, the AAH system had 26 hospitals and more than 500 sites of care, with 75,000 employees, including 10,000 employed physicians.
 The health system formed as a result of a merger between Illinois-based Advocate Health Care and Wisconsin-based Aurora Health Care.
-AAH is a teaching affiliate of the University of Wisconsin School of Medicine and Public Health.
-In December 2022, it merged with the network of Atrium Health to create Advocate Health, making both Advocate Aurora Health and Atrium Health divisions of Advocate Health.
+AAH was a teaching affiliate of the University of Wisconsin School of Medicine and Public Health.
+In December 2022, it merged with the network of Atrium Health to create Advocate Health.